PDF Reader A PDF reader extension based on Mozilla's powerful PDF.js open-source library

 10. How can I copy the URL of the current PDF document?

-11. Does this extension display PDF signatures?
+11. Does this extension show PDF signatures?

 15. As a network administrator, can I deploy this extension across all computers on my network?